rafa-bork/Forestry-Inventory-Assistant/README.md

  ## __pycache__ and .pytest_cache
 Files that are created automatically for the library pytest to work.

-## more_tree_data
+## tree data and more_tree_data
+The first file  will be used in the analysis as default if the user does not specify a file path.
+Despite the file having some tree measurements as default, it is recommended that the user changes the values in this file for their inputs if needed.
-A folder with 28 CSV files each one with distinctive characteristics for the user to play around with and some to evaluate the robustness of the code by being deliberately badly formatted.
+The second one is a folder with 28 CSV files each one with distinctive characteristics for the user to play around with and some to evaluate the robustness of the code by being deliberately badly formatted.

 ## chart_tree_dbh_classes.png and chart_tree_height_classes.png
 Histograms with the distribution of the heights and diameters of the trees they were inputted in the program.
 This graph will be replaced if the user inputs another tree list and asks to extract the charts again.